pepperonas/AndBasx/README.md

 # AndBasx
-This tiny Android library provides Material-Design dialogs.
+This tiny Android library provides common code for Android.

 ##How to use